NitinS87/create-new-express-app/README.md

 ## Why use Create New Express App?

-The Express Generator is a great tool for quickly creating a new Express app with a predefined folder structure.
+The Create New Express App is a great tool for quickly creating a new Express app with a predefined folder structure.
 It saves you time and effort by generating the boilerplate code for you.
 This allows you to focus on building your app instead of setting up the project structure.
 It includes many useful features such as:

-- Predefined folder structure: The Express Generator creates a new Express app with a predefined folder structure that includes directories for routes, views, public files, and more.
+- Predefined folder structure: The Create New Express App creates a new Express app with a predefined folder structure that includes directories for routes, views, public files, and more.
-- Default middleware: The Express Generator includes default middleware such as `body-parser`, `cookie-parser`, and `morgan` to help you get started quickly.
+- Default middleware: The Create New Express App includes default middleware such as `body-parser`, `cookie-parser`, and `morgan` to help you get started quickly.
-- Logging: The Express Generator includes logging middleware using `morgan` to log HTTP requests to the console.
+- Logging: The Create New Express App includes logging middleware using `morgan` to log HTTP requests to the console.
-- Error handling: The Express Generator includes error-handling middleware to handle errors that occur during the request-response cycle.
+- Error handling: The Create New Express App includes error-handling middleware to handle errors that occur during the request-response cycle.
-- Zod: The Express Generator includes Zod for input validation.
+- Zod: The Create New Express App includes Zod for input validation.
-- Jest: The Express Generator includes Jest for testing.
+- Jest: The Create New Express App includes Jest for testing.
-- ESLint: The Express Generator includes ESLint for linting your code.
+- ESLint: The Create New Express App includes ESLint for linting your code.
-- Prettier: The Express Generator includes Prettier for code formatting.
+- Prettier: The Create New Express App includes Prettier for code formatting.